dheimy00/modules-infra-vpc-aws/README.md

 - The module supports multiple Availability Zones through the subnet configuration
 - The SSM endpoint (`enable_ssm_endpoint`) provides access to Systems Manager, Parameter Store, and Session Manager services
 - The ECR API endpoint (`enable_ecr_api_endpoint`) provides access to both ECR API and login functionality
+- Make sure the number of availability zones matches the number of public and private subnets
+- Public subnets can be configured to automatically assign public IP addresses to instances launched in them using `map_public_ip_on_launch`
+- All resources are tagged with Environment and Project name for better resource management

 ## License